 When a business bids on private or government contracts, the personal credit of the owners is reviewed.
 If there is a business owner with bad credit, it will be more difficult to secure these contracts.
 The contract request may even be denied for this reason.

-There are many reasons why a background check may be completed on the owners of a business.
+There are many reasons why a background check for a business loan may be completed on the owners.
 Some of the reasons have already been listed.
 If a background check is requested, it will include a personal credit check.
 Bad credit of any of the owners may be a reason for denial in a background check.

 A number of negative consequences of having a business owner with bad credit have been reviewed.
-If you are a business that has an owner with bad credit, all is not lost.
-A number of things can be done to improve, and even eliminate this problem.
+All is not lost for business owners with bad credit!
+The problem can be mitigated or improved upon.

 Change in ownership percentage

 The biggest change that can be made is lowering the percentage of ownership of the business partner with bad credit.
 Those owners may not agree to this.
-If they do, the ownership needs to be changed to an amount lower than 20%.
+Lowering ownership to less than 20% should prevent declines for credit.
 An amount less than 10% would be better.
 Further, an ownership percentage of less than 5% would eliminate the problem in most cases.

 The solution of lowering their ownership percentage will often not be popular with many of these owners.
 A remedy to this is to consider other changes in the bylaws of the corporation.
-There are many options.
-The stock ownership or dividend rate can be increased.
-The owner can be given a higher salary.
-A commission structure can be added or increased.
+There are many options including stock ownership in the company.
+A higher salary and a commission structure can be added or increased.
 Another option is to pay more towards their IRA.
 All of these actions are options to balance a reduced ownership percentage.